Pteridium aquilinum: Food

 Despite its established toxicity, P. aquilinums global distribution—it is the fifth most widely distributed common weed species in the world—means that it has a long history of being consumed in many parts of the world.
 The toxicity and wide distribution has led to variation in cultural attitudes towards the consumption of the plant.
 In the United Kingdom where P. aquilinum is extremely successful, the rhizome was once consumed during and after World War I. However the Royal Horticultural Society now explicitly advises against its consumption due to toxicity.

-Bracken is a widely eaten vegetable in Korea, Japan, Russian Far East, and parts of China where they have historically been some of the most important wild vegetables consumed.
+Bracken is a widely eaten vegetable in Korea, Japan, the Russian Far East, and parts of China, where it has historically been one of the most important wild vegetables consumed.
 Populations of these countries where bracken is traditionally consumed have been able to access bracken in new locations after immigrating due to P. aquilinums global ubiquity.

 In Korea, bracken is known as gosari.
 It is soaked, parboiled, and stir-fried, and often eaten as a side dish (namul).
 It is also a classic ingredient of bibimbap.

 In Japan, bracken is known as warabi (蕨, ワラビ), and a jelly-like starch made from it is a key ingredient for the chilled dessert warabimochi.
 As a type of sansai (mountain vegetables), young bracken shoots are steamed, boiled, or cooked in soups.
 The shoots are also preserved in salt, sake, or miso.

+Ohlone people of California, who called the plant witt or by the name adopted from Californios manita, ate the young fronds of the pubescens variety raw or cooked.
+They also used the plant medicinally and in crafts.

 Bracken shoots have been used to produce beer in Siberia, and among indigenous peoples of North America.

 The rhizome can be ground into flour to make bread.
 In the Canary Islands, the rhizome was historically used to make a porridge called gofio.

 Bracken leaves are used in the Mediterranean region to filter sheep's milk, and to store freshly made ricotta cheese.

+The word Nooksack means "always bracken fern place" in the Nooksack language, and the rhizome of the plant was eaten extensively by the Nooksack people and other tribes of the Pacific Northwest.

 Young fronds of the bracken can be harvested easily and should be cooked for 30 to 60 minutes.
 Mature bracken is toxic due to thiaminase and can be destroyed by cooking.
 Should be avoided if not skilled enough to prepare it.